Metformin for Weight Loss

 Plus, this drug can also be used for long-term weight maintenance.

-Metformin may have additional benefits beyond treating type 2 diabetes and managing weight.
+Metformin may have additional benefits beyond treating Type 2 diabetes and managing weight.
 Studies show that metformin may lower the risk of cardiovascular disease, help restore ovulation in people with polycystic ovary syndrome (PCOS), and improve the gut microbiome.

 How does